BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 {{< /details >}}
 {{< details "# Mes oeuvres" >}}

+*The tower* -- Février 2024

+>His eyes and hers align to keep
+>panopic, periodic rhyme at sea
+>and frothy mermen arms outreached
+>for prey who slips away beneath
+>the tower's twin-turn stare.
+>
+>Frustrated shadows lurk below
+>for sheer is water as it flows
+>firmly caught within the tow
+>of Their revolving omniglow
+>where washed-up mysteries lay bare.
+>
+>Then one night the twin pair winked &mdash;
+>Her brother fell from tower's brink.
+>Straight he dove and straight he'll sink.
+>Sister waterlogged by weeps,
+>She cast her duty off without a care.
+>
+>Storms arise when rhythm's lost,
+>sirens shriek like albatross,
+>long-drowned urchins shed their moss,
+>nocturne barges glide across
+>the purview of a watch in disrepair.
+>
+>By dawn her misery ossified.
+>A corroded heart beats in half-time
+>all while shadows grow twice as wide.
+>Her mood now high and low like tide
+>ever bound to the pull de la mer.

 *In the dark* -- Janvier 2024

 >Pinned to dusk and strung like wire